Elias Bernstein Intermediate School: Administration

 Dr. Nora De Rosa, the current principal, began at I.S.7 during the 2003–2004 school year.
 The school has four assistant principals (A.P.'s).
 Three A.P.'s are assigned grades.
 The grade A.P. follows the grade from 6th through 8th grades.
 This assures continuity with students and helps foster a bond between the specific grade and the A.P.
 The fourth A.P. serves administrative functions for a year (e.g. testing coordinator).
 The school also has three grade Deans.
 The Deans are assigned a specific grade and do not change.
 This facilitates an easy transition for the students and the Assistant Principals as they move from grade to grade.
 Lastly, each grade has a teacher who also serves as the "Grade Leader".
 In addition to their teaching duties, these teachers assist the school in many activities from coordinating trips to designing and implementing contests for the students.

 Curriculum

 I.S.
 7 offers the State mandated curriculum of courses (Math, L.A., Science, Social Studies, and Foreign language) as well as opportunities for students to advance themselves in Regents courses (8th grade).
 Additionally, I.S.
 7 offers a wide range of classes that appeal to the talents and interests of the students.
 These classes include, Art, Band and (and Jazz band), Dance, Drama, Glee, Media Studies, and Technology.
 Each of the classes offer opportunities to showcase their work during the year.
 These show cases include, but are not limited to, concerts, plays, and galleries.

 Extracurricular activities

 I.S.
 7 offers a vast after school program.
 Students can participate in sports such as softball, football, basketball, volleyball and track.
-Furthermore, non-sport related activities include art, technology, music, and drama.
+Furthermore, non-sport related activities include art, technology, music, glee(which has become a video editing/drama class) and drama.